 Hence I am all for an affirmative action policy to afford members of the minority a fairer shot at being elected to the highest office — albeit being a symbolic one — for that is in keeping with the original ethos of our Constitution that has served her well thus far.
 And especially because the Presidency is a distinctive, symbolic office, all the more reason to have members of the various races fairly represented in it.
 On your concern that such artificially crafted affirmative action at the highest level could be used as a subterfuge for the powers that be to consolidate even more power, on that I am surely less cynical or apprehensive than you seem to be.
 As it is, being already an authoritarian unitary state of one dominant political party, do you really see the need or hunger there for even more aggrandizement of power?

 And that brings me to my final note of another minor disagreement.
 I beg to differ somewhat with your comment on EP’s prospective role as an effective check on the government.
 Just what meaningful veto power does he/she have other than the one act albeit an important one of being able to give the thumbs down to official request for emergency spending?
 If someday an EP ever acted to check on a profligate government, Singapore would be in a sorry, precarious state then.
-After President Ong Teng Cheong’s tenure in 1999, the EP’s role evidently has since been re-defined to one of mainly ceremonial function, intended not so much to check as it is to complement the government.
-President Ong was apparently frowned upon by the powers that be for being overly inquisitive during his tenure.
-But our first EP President Ong did put it aptly in his farewell speech in 1999: “Having a good government is better than having a good President to check on a bad government.
+In 1999, following President Ong Teng Cheong’s tenure, the EP’s role evidently has since been redefined to one of being mainly ceremonial in function, intended not so much to check as it is to complement the government.
+President Ong was apparently frowned upon by the powers that be for being overly inquisitive during his presidential term.
+But our first duly elected President Ong did put it aptly in his farewell speech in 1999: “Having a good government is better than having a good President to check on a bad government.
 Singaporeans are fortunate to have a clean and able government for the last 35 years.”
 End quote.
-So let’s hope it continues for another 135 more.
+Let’s hope that continues for another 135 more.